 Note.
 Multi-tiered corporate arrangements cannot be used to change the character of the tax-exempt interest income and dividends received in an attempt to avoid exclusion.

-Schedule F-Increase (Decrease) in Reserves and Company/ Policyholder Share Percentage
+Schedule F-Increase (Decrease) in Reserves and Company/ Policyholder Share Percentage received deduction under section 805(a)(4);

 Schedule F is used to figure: